-Hello, Im very good thank you Marius.
-Having my holiday in Thailand at the moment but coming to Tallinn Affiliate Grand Slam 2017.
-Im sure it will be very exciting event.
+Hello!
+I’m very well, thank you, Marius.
+Enjoying my holiday in Thailand at the moment but of course, I’m attending the Tallinn Affiliate Grand Slam 2017.
+I’m sure it’s going to be a very exciting event.

 How did you come to enter the online gaming space and set up your company?

-It has been a long road from being a poker sub-affiliate to being co-founder and MD of Good Game Ltd. I started as a poker sub-affiliate in 2007.
-In 2010 I started to do affiliate business with my childhood friend Toni Halonen and we launched our first site for poker players.
-Ever since, we have been working together very successfully.
+It’s been a long road from starting off as a poker sub-affiliate to becoming co-founder and MD of Good Game.
+I entered the business as a poker sub-affiliate in 2007.
+In 2010, I started to doing full-time affiliation with my childhood friend – Toni Halonen, now the CEO of the company – and we launched our first site for poker players.
+Ever since, we’ve been working together very successfully.

 2011 was a year of change for us.
-We read an article that there’s gaming companies in Malta and we packed our bags and moved to the rock knowing nothing about Malta.
-Same year we founded Good Game Ltd and we launched our second site.
+We read an article about iGaming companies in Malta and we packed our bags and moved to the rock, knowing nothing about the island.
+The same year, we founded Good Game and launched our second site.

-In 2012 we changed from poker to casinos and in the end of 2013 a new partner, an SEO specialist, Jussi Kauppinen joined our team and ever since we have been working as a trio.
+In 2012, we switched from poker to casinos and in the end of 2013 a new partner – SEO specialist Jussi Kauppinen – joined our team and turned us into a great trio.

 Can you tell us a little about how your company business is structured?

-We have three major owners in Good Game Ltd me, Toni Halonen and Jussi Kauppinen.
-We have also committed few of our key players with shares from our company.
+We have three major owners in Good Game – those are me, Toni Halonen and Jussi Kauppinen.
+We’ve also committed a few of our key players with shares from our company.

-Our office is located in Malta and we have team of 10 people there.
-Addition to this, we have 17 freelancers who are working for us outside Malta.
-In the near future we will hire more people to our Malta office, especially developers and content writers.
+Our office is located in Malta and we have a team of 10 people there.
+Plus, we have 17 freelancers working for us beyond the Maltese shores.
+In the near future, we’re planning on hiring more people for our Malta office, especially developers and content writers.

-Even though we concentrate almost only on casino sites like nettikasinot.com and netticasinot.com, we have two sites from other niches as well.
-One of them is a sportsbetting site (veikkausbonukset.com) and other one an e-sports site (eurheilu.com).
-Our goal is to build them to top sites in Finland and we see a lot of potential in all of them, especially in casino and e-sports.
+Even though we concentrate almost exclusively on casino sites like our flagship nettikasinot.com and netticasinot.com, we have two sites performing in other niches as well.
+One of them is a sports betting site (veikkausbonukset.com) and the other is an e-sports site (eurheilu.com).
+Our goal is to build them to be top achievers in Finland and we see a lot of potential in all of them – especially in the casino and e-sports sectors.

-With the recent wave of consolidation, mergers and acquisitions of affiliate sites, are you surprised at all of the changes happening in the industry?
+With the recent wave of consolidation, mergers and acquisitions of affiliate sites, are you at all surprised about the changes happening in the industry?

-Im not at all.
-I think it’s a natural way of business that these things are happening. iGaming industry is quite young and I believe that this is just beginning.
-I see that affiliate business has changed to more serious business in recent years and it’s not so easy to come to market with a one-man show anymore.
+I’m not surprised at all.
+I think these things are the natural course of a growing industry.
+The iGaming industry is quite young and I believe that this is just the beginning.
+I observed how the affiliate business has morphed into a more serious one in recent years and it’s not so easy to access the market successfully as a one-man show anymore.

 A number of your competitors have gone down the real money operator route, and tried their hand at white labels.
 Have you also done this?

 Yes, we are co-owners in two online casinos.
-We are not involved in daily business, but it has been amazing to see what is happening on the operator side as well.
-This experience helps us to understand more the needs of casinos.
+We’re not involved in the daily running of the business, but it’s been amazing to see what’s happening from on the operators’ side as well.
+This experience is helping us better understand casinos’ needs.

 Developing unique content is a key pillar of your strategy.
 What will be your primary focus on this front over the next 6 months?